5argon/Minefield/README.md

   public IEnumerator TitleToModeSelectToTrainingNoUpperCharacter()
   {
     yield return ActivateScene();
-    yield return Beacon.ClickWhenClickable(TitleScreen.Navigation.TouchAnywhere);
+    yield return Beacon.ClickWhen(TitleScreen.Navigation.TouchAnywhere, Is.Clickable);
-    yield return Beacon.ClickWhenClickable(ModeSelectScreen.Navigation.EnterTrainingMode);
+    yield return Beacon.ClickWhen(ModeSelectScreen.Navigation.EnterTrainingMode, Is.Clickable);
-    yield return Beacon.WaitUntilClickable(CharacterSelectScreen.Navigation.ConfirmCharacter);
+    yield return Beacon.WaitUntil(CharacterSelectScreen.Navigation.ConfirmCharacter, Is.Clickable);
     Assert.Beacon(CharacterSelectScreen.Beacon.PlayerTwoCharacter, Is.Inactive);
   }
 }
 ```

-A defining feature includes the test **beacon**, allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for. `enum` also provides advantage of intellisense popup, and symbol searching that roughly tells you about code coverage.
+A defining feature is the test **beacon**, which allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for, the major pain point on writing play mode test. `enum` also provides advantage of intellisense popup, and IDE symbol searching that roughly tells you about code coverage, or easily find missing part that needs some tests.

-The `enum` is linked to scene object by a special `MonoBehaviour` carrying this `enum` serialized together with your scene as a test metadata, which prevents brittle test that would be written with hard-coded object name or component type matching, at the price of testing library being a bit invasive in your actual game.
-Plus it allows you to use object search box in Scene view to find and manage all beacons easily. `GameObject` and uGUI was not quite testable by design and I think this "hack" is the most reasonable one.
-They are fixing this with the new DOTS Entity Component System where component systems are a lot more test-friendly.
+The `enum` is linked to scene object by a special `MonoBehaviour` carrying this `enum` serialized together with your scene as a test metadata.
+It prevents brittle test that would be written with hard-coded object name or component type matching, at the price of testing library being a bit invasive in your actual game.
+On the bright side, you will be adding these as you build the game and they will make you think about all possible navigation scenario that could occur in a scene.
+Plus it allows you to use object search box in Scene view to find and manage all beacons easily.
+Other editor toolings in the future could be extended from these beacon components.

+`GameObject` and uGUI was not quite testable by design.
+They are fixing this with the new DOTS Entity Component System where component systems are a lot more test-friendly, but for now I think this "hack" is the most reasonable one.

 Beacons works well with 2018.3 new prefab workflow.
 In the case that you have multiple instances or variants of the prefab on the scene, you could vary the beacon as overrides to discern game objects in the test.
 In object name or component type matching way of writing tests, this would likely produce duplicate entries that you have to deal with.